upvestco/http-signature-examples/Javascript/README.md

-# Javascript example for HTTP message signing with the Upvest Investmetn API
+# Javascript example for HTTP message signing with the Upvest Investment API

 ## Overview